OneSparse/OneSparse/README.md

 On the left is a graph, and on the right, the adjacency matrix that represents it.
 The matrix has a row and column for every vertex.
 If there is an edge between nodes A and B, then there will be a value present in the intersection of As row with Bs column.
+For example, vertex 1 connects to 4, but 4 also connects to 1 (this is an example of a *directed* graph) so there are two values in the matrix to represent these two edges, one at the (1, 4) position and the other at the (4,1) position.

 One practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 12 of 49 possible elements have a value.
-Those that have values tend to be "scattered" uniformally across the matrix (for "normal" graphs), so dense linear algebra libraries like BLAS or numpy do not encode or operate on them efficiently, as the relevant data is mostly empty memory with actual data elements spaced far apart.
+Those that have values tend to be "scattered" uniformally across the matrix (for "typical" graphs), so dense linear algebra libraries like BLAS or numpy do not encode or operate on them efficiently, as the relevant data is mostly empty memory with actual data elements spaced far apart.
 This wastes memory and cpu resources,